-Most businesses starting in South Carolina that are selling a product or offering certain services will need to register for a Retail License.
-This is commonly referred to as a seller’s permit, sales tax permit, sales tax license, sales tax number or sales tax registration.
+Most businesses starting in South Carolina selling a product or offering certain services will need to register for a Retail License.
+This is commonly referred to as a seller’s permit, sales tax permit, sales tax license, sales tax number, or sales tax registration.

 Who needs a Retail License in South Carolina?

 A business must register for a Retail License in South Carolina when:

 - A business has economic nexus or sales tax nexus.
 Economic nexus means having a physical presence in the state, such as having a physical location like a retail store or office or using a warehouse or fulfillment center to store inventory.

 - Selling products and taxable services in the state of South Carolina (includes occasionally selling items at craft shows, fairs, seminars, shows, etc.)